 Here’s the deal, though: If you can count and stir, you can make these homemade caramels.
 Yes, you will need a candy thermometer, but I promise it’s easier than you think.

-Unlike my pourable salted caramel sauce which needs some coffee ice cream or sliced apples to go with it, these softy, chewy caramels are delightful all by themselves.
-They can serve as a delicious base for caramel apples, but that’s a recipe for another day.
+Unlike my pourable salted caramel sauce which is best drizzled over sliced apples or homemade pretzels, these soft, chewy caramels are delightful all by themselves or sprinkled with flaked sea salt.
+They can serve as a delicious base for caramel apples, too.

-There is just one thing you need to do before making them to ensure success: Make sure your candy thermometer is working properly.
-If it’s off, you could let your caramel mixture get too hot and accidentally scorch it.
+There’s just one thing you need to do to ensure candy making success: Make sure your thermometer is working properly.
+If it’s off, your caramel might overheat and scorch.
 Ask me how I know.